The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

-Downstream of the roughness transition, the results from the lowest elevation remain largely unchanged (Fig.~\ref{fig:scatter}b-j).
+Downstream of the roughness transition, the results from the lowest elevation remain largely unchanged (Fig.~\ref{fig:scatter}b-d).
 Similarly, the results at $z/\delta = 0.1$ and $0.3$ at the first station (Fig.~\ref{fig:scatter}b) closely resemble those of the Alkali Flat, as the relevant length-scale is still $\delta_0$ here.
 However, we begin to see changes to these wall-normal elevations as we move further downstream, and $\delta_i$ grows larger than $\delta_0$.
-For $z/\delta = 0.1$, the change is almost immediate, as $\delta_i > \delta_0$ by $\hat{x}_2$ (Fig.~\ref{fig:scatter}c).
+For $z/\delta = 0.1$, the change is {noticed once} $\delta_i > \delta_0$.
 This is reflected by both an increase in the magnitude of the velocity fluctuations, and in the number of events in $Q_2$ and $Q_4$.
-By $\hat{x}_5$ (Fig.~\ref{fig:scatter}g), the magnitude of the fluctuations at $z/\delta = 0.1$ matches those found at $z/\delta = 0.06$, and the frequency of sweep and ejection events is nearly equivalent; this behavior is maintained downstream.
+By $\hat{x}_5$ (Fig.~\ref{fig:scatter}{c}), the magnitude of the fluctuations at $z/\delta = 0.1$ matches those found at $z/\delta = 0.06$, and the frequency of sweep and ejection events is nearly equivalent; this behavior is maintained downstream.
 Furthest from the wall, we observe almost no change in magnitude or frequency from the Alkali Flat, reflecting the dissipation of the Reynolds shear stress, and subsequently, the turbulent motions, further from the wall beyond $\delta_0$.
-However, at $\hat{x}_7$ (Fig.~\ref{fig:scatter}h), there is a clear change to the flow, as the IBL height is nearing $z/\delta = 0.3$; this is evident from the increase in both magnitude and frequency of ejection events.
-At the next two streamwise locations this trend continues, with increasing frequency and magnitude of turbulence-producing ejection events (Figs.~\ref{fig:scatter}i, \ref{fig:scatter}j).
+However, {by the final station} (Fig.~\ref{fig:scatter}{d}), there is a clear change to the flow, as the IBL height {has surpassed} $z/\delta = 0.3$; this is evident from the increase in both magnitude and frequency of ejection events.
 The enhancement of ejection events is associated with $\delta_i$ growing beyond $z/\delta = 0.3$.
 The upshot of these observations is this: as the IBL thickens downwind, regions of the flow that are subsumed by it exhibit increased turbulence producing motions.